 He introduced himself to his teammates on the first day of school by dunking in his Timberlands, which garnered “you can play” hoots.
 But little did they realize it was because he couldn’t afford basketball shoes.
 As they say in the South, where he grew up, he was so poor, he could barely afford to pay attention.

 Showing up to class?
 Listening to the professor?
 A dollar for a soda? $5 for a foot-long at Subway? $20 for a required NCAA physical check-up?
 A new pair of eyeglasses, let alone basketball goggles?
 He couldn’t afford any of these.
-Looking back, though, it is rather obvious these weren’t the only things for which he did not have the financial means.
+Looking back, though, it is rather clear these weren’t the only things for which he did not have the financial means.

 He would stay in his dorm room for weeks with the lights turned off.
 When he wasn’t sleeping, he showed clear signs of difficulties concentrating and remembering details.
 Re-reading former conversations with him, he had complained of being “down and stressed.”
 We told him that he was depressed, that there were mental health services on campus that could help him, and that there was light at the end of the tunnel.